JCDC 50th Anniversary - Celebrating Cultural Excellence

 In the years preceeding 2005, the JCDC hosted two separate competitions in the visual arts namely, the National Fine Arts and the National Photography Competitions.
 In 2005, a restructuring effort of the Visual Arts Department brought the two competitions under one name – the National Visual Arts Competition by which it was known for two years.
-In 2007, a historic collaboration began with the National Gallery of Jamaica (NGJ) to jointly host the annual event; the name of which was modified to become The National Visual Arts Competition & Exhibition.
+In 2007, a historic collaboration began with the National Gallery of Jamaica (NGJ) to jointly host the annual event over a five year period.
+Since that time, the name of the competition was modified to become The National Visual Arts Competition & Exhibition.
 The competition underwent further changes at that time which resulted in the completion of the streamlining exercise that commenced two years before.
 The changes include:

 • Amended rules and regulations of the competition

 • Revised jury structure which comprises separate panels for youth and adult artists

 • Newly designed certificates and medals which are individually inscribed

 • Attractive sectional prizes which usually include cash and trophies